-It took some planning but we were finally able to work out the details and get started.
+A new tongue and groove plank ceiling was at the top of my wish list when we were planning our kitchen remodel.
+It took a lot of planning but we were finally able to work out the details and get started.
 I’m loving the way it’s turning out.

 Armed with our square footage, we purchased our planks.
-We found pre-primed pine tongue and groove in 8 foot and 12 foot lengths, and brought them home to sit in the house for about a week to allow them to acclimate to our indoor temps and humidity so there would be minimal expansion and shrinkage.
+We found pre-primed pine tongue and groove planks in 8 foot and 12 foot lengths from the home improvement store.
+We brought them home and left them sit in the house for about a week.
+This allowed them to acclimate to our indoor temps and humidity so there would be minimal expansion and shrinkage.

 The planks we bought had two sides to them.
-One side had a groove/seam down the middle that made it look like two planks in one and the other side was just a plain plank.
+One side had a groove/seam down the middle that made it look like two planks in one.
+The other side was just a plain plank.
 I decided to go with the plain side so that we had less seams showing.

-After all of the prep, we were finally able to start installing the planks, I say we in most of these steps because this is a 2 person job.
+After all of the prep, we were finally able to start installing the planks.
+I say we in most of these steps because this is definitely a 2 person job.

 The first piece was one of the 12 foot planks.
 Before attaching it to the ceiling we applied beads of paintable silicone caulk to the back of the plank.